Manchester and Milford Railway: Opening the line

-The 1865 Act unlocked some loan capital but it must be presumed that John Barrow funded much of the construction with personal money; the line was completed and opened from Pencader to Lampeter, opening on 1 January 1866. the C&CR, itself lacking money, had not laid the necessary third rail for through running, and the M&MR instructed its own contractor to lay the rail, as authorised in the 1865 Act.
+The Manchester and Milford Railway Act 1865 unlocked some loan capital but it must be presumed that John Barrow funded much of the construction with personal money; the line was completed and opened from Pencader to Lampeter, opening on 1 January 1866. the C&CR, itself lacking money, had not laid the necessary third rail for through running, and the M&MR instructed its own contractor to lay the rail, as authorised in the Manchester and Milford Railway Act 1865.

 M&MR trains were extended over the C&CR to Carmarthen on 1 November 1866.

 Onwards to Strata Florida, the line was opened on 1 September 1866.
 Ystrad Meurig was retitled Strata Florida after a local ruined abbey.
 The third rail to Carmarthen was ready at the end of August as well.

 The entire route of 41 mi was ready to be opened throughout, and this was done for passenger and goods trains on 12 August 1867.
 The construction and ancillary expenditure amounted to £700,000, of which £75,000 was on the Llangurig section, now abandoned.
 The train service consisted of three trains between Carmarthen and Aberystwyth each way Monday to Friday.
 At first the service was operated by the contractors, using three Sharp-Stewart locomotives.

 Considering itself to be a trunk line, the M&MR publicity quoted connections from Liverpool and Manchester to Milford Haven via Aberystwyth.
 Before the 1867 opening this took two full days, and was a little shortened after that.
 At first the M&MR trains could not run south of Pencader.
 The M&MR cultivated the Pembroke and Tenby Railway as an ally, and quoted journeys from Tenby northwards that involved travelling west to Pembroke and crossing to Neyland GWR station, as the P&TR had not opened to Whitland yet.